Naztarr/Library-Management-System/README.md

 # ***FEATURES***
-The main features of LibManager include:
+The main features of LibManager include -

 :::Security: The application prioritizes security and utilizes Spring Security for authentication and authorization.
 :::User Authentication: Users can securely sign up for new accounts and log in.